-Updated on Monday, 13 June 2022…
+Updated on Monday, 30 March 2023…

-Yes, they can – although in 2022, things look like they’re getting a bit more complicated.
+Yes, they can – although in 2022 and 2023, things got a bit more complicated.

 The reality is that the binding legislation and rules pertaining to the D7 Visa were never changed to accommodate freelancers and digital nomads – they were simply being interpreted more liberally.

 And the Portuguese authorities enjoy a large swathe of discretion when it comes to the D7 program – there are no guarantees that any one applicant WILL be approved.

 The bottom-line is this: if you’re earning active income only (in the form of a salary) – consider the Portuguese Digital Nomad Visa.
 And if you’re earning passive income (pension, royalties, rental or fixed-rate interest earnings), consider the D7 Visa.

 Contact us now for more information and to see if you are currently eligible.